-To access the AVS API your product needs to obtain a Login with Amazon (LWA) access token, which grants a product access to call the API on a customer’s behalf.
-There are two ways to authorize a product:
+To access the AVS API your product needs to obtain a Login with Amazon (LWA) access token, which grants a product access to call the API on a customer's behalf.
+There are multiple ways to authorize a product:

 Remote Authorization is used to authorize devices with a companion website or mobile app.
 Typically, remote authorization is used with headless devices, like a smart speaker.

 Local Authorization is used to authorize Alexa from the AVS-enabled product.
 Typically, local authorization is used with Android and iOS applications.

 Code Based Linking is an authorization method optimal for products with limited or no access to character input, such as a television or smart watch.

 AVS expects each product to report the interfaces and interface versions that it supports on first boot (out-of-box experience), and whenever an over-the-air (OTA) update is applied.
 Click here to learn more about the Capabilities API and how interfaces are versioned.

 The following pages provide information to help you manage a connection and structure requests.